revolist/revogrid-docs/pro/videos.md

 # RevoGrid Pro Feature Videos

-Click on the features below to see video previews, jump into [interactive demos](https://demo.rv-grid.com/?framework=all), or [compare our plans](/pro).
+Click on the features below to see video previews, explore the feature demos below, or [compare our plans](/pro).

 </div>
 <br/>